AMGitsKriss/Software-Projects-I/README.md

 # Software-Projects-I

 Application as a whole:
-	Why - Make it easier to use than VLE's.
-	How - Simpler user interface, expediated by having less functions.
-Caters to a specific need.

 	Why - Allows Smart Searching.
 	How - Adding a link (or set thereof) to find as similar/relevant entries as possible.

-	Why - Access bookmarks from anywhere with relative ease (secondary goal).
+	Why - Access bookmarks from anywhere with relative ease.
 	How - Usability/online database

 	Why - Expediate collaberation between a group.